Culture of poverty: Reactions

-Since the 1960s, critics of the culture of poverty explanations for the persistence of the underclasses have attempted to show that real world data does not fit Lewis's model (Goode & Eames 1996).
-In 1974, anthropologist Carol Stack issued a critique of it, calling it "fatalistic" and noticed that believing in the idea of a culture of poverty does not describe the poor so much as it serves the interests of the rich.
+Since the 1960s, critics of the culture-of-poverty explanations for the persistence of the underclass have attempted to show that real-world data do not fit Lewis's model (Goode & Eames 1996).
+In 1974, anthropologist Carol Stack issued a critique, calling it "fatalistic," and noted that believing in the idea of a culture of poverty does not describe the poor so much as it serves the interests of the rich.

 She writes, citing Hylan Lewis, another critic of Oscar Lewis's Culture of Poverty:

 The culture of poverty, as Hylan Lewis points out, has a fundamental political nature.
 The ideas matter most to political and scientific groups attempting to rationalize why some Americans have failed to make it in American society.
 It is, Lewis (1971) argues, "an idea that people believe, want to believe, and perhaps need to believe."
 They want to believe that raising the income of the poor would not change their lifestyles or values, but merely funnel greater sums of money into bottomless, self-destructing pits.
 This fatalistic view has wide acceptance among scholars, welfare planners, and voters.
 At the most prestigious university, the country's theories alleging racial inferiority have become increasingly prevalent.
 She demonstrates the way that political interests to keep the wages of the poor low create a climate in which it is politically convenient to buy into the idea of culture of poverty (Stack 1974).
-In sociology and anthropology, the concept created a backlash, pushing scholars to look to structures rather than "blaming-the-victim" (Bourgois 2015).Since the late 1990s, the culture of poverty has witnessed a resurgence in social sciences, but most scholars now reject the notion of a monolithic and unchanging culture of poverty.
+In sociology and anthropology, the concept created a backlash, pushing scholars to look to structures rather than "blaming-the-victim".

+Since the late 1990s, the culture of poverty has witnessed a resurgence in social sciences, but most scholars now reject the notion of a monolithic and unchanging culture of poverty.
 Newer research typically rejects the idea that whether people are poor can be explained by their values.
 It is often reluctant to divide explanations into "structural" and "cultural," because of the increasingly questionable utility of this old distinction.

 An example of this is discussed by critical race theorist Gloria Ladson-Billings (2017).
 She observed the culture of poverty theory used to explain why some urban schools are unsuccessful.
-She says that parents of children in low-income families care immensely for their children, and encourage their education and success.
+She says that parents of children in low-income families care immensely for their children and encourage their education and success.
 Ladson-Billings (2017) says, "I find the culture of poverty discourse so disturbing because it distorts the concept of culture and absolves social structures—government and institutional— of responsibility for the vulnerabilities that poor children regularity face."